molily/molily.de/_posts/2020-11-21-testing-angular.md

 });
 ```

 In the testing Module, we declare the Pipe under test and the `HostComponent`.
-For the `TranslateService`, we provide the `FakeTranslateService` instead.
+For the `TranslateService`, we provide a fake object instead.
 Just like in a Component test, we create the Component and examine the rendered DOM.

 <aside class="margin-note">Sync and async translation</aside>

 What needs to be tested?
-Obviously, we need to check that `{% raw %}{{ key | translate }}{% endraw %}` evaluates to `key1`.
-There are two cases that needs to be tested though:
+We need to check that `{% raw %}{{ key | translate }}{% endraw %}` evaluates to `Translation for key1`.
+There are two cases that need to be tested though:

 1. The translations are already loaded.
-In this case, the the Observable returned by `TranslateService`’s `get` completes immediately. `transform` returns the correct translation synchronously.
+The Pipe’s `transform` method returns the correct translation synchronously.
+The Observable returned by `TranslateService`’s `get` emits the translation and completes immediately.
 2. The translations are pending. `transform` returns `null` (or an outdated translation).
-The Observable completes any time later.
-The change detection is triggered, `transform` is called the second time and returns the correct translation.
+The Observable completes at any time later.
+Then, the change detection is triggered, `transform` is called the second time and returns the correct translation.

 In the test, we write specs for both scenarios: